ninelore/dotfiles/README.md

 # ninelore's dotfiles
 My dotfiles
-I'm using LightDM and awesomewm atm
+I'm using awesomewm with LightDM, but this may either change on get some additions in the future.

 ## To-Do

-- nvim: config overhaul (wip)
+- nothing atm :)

 ## Installation